shreytheshreyas/tp/docs/UserGuide.md

 Project ID does not exist!
 _____________________________________________________________________________________
 ```

 ### 3.1.4.
 Marking a project as done: `done`
-Now that you have finally finished building your project, you would want to mark the project as done
+Now that you have finally finished developing your project, you will want to mark the project as done
 so that you can free your mind from that project and focus on the other unfinished ones.

+To mark a project as done, you can use the command shown below.

 > :exclamation: The project must exist before it can be marked as done.